UniMath/agda-unimath/src/group-theory/multiples-of-elements-abelian-groups.lagda.md

 ## Properties

-### Associativity of iterated multiplication by a group element
+### Associativity of iterated addition by a group element

 ```agda
 module _